googleapis/java-pubsub-group-kafka-connector/README.md

 ### Run the connector

-To run the connector on a Kafka cluster in standalone mode, follow these general steps:
+To run this connector in standalone mode, follow these general steps:

 1. Copy the connector jar where you will run Kafka Connect.

 2. Create a configuration file for your Kafka Connect instance.
 Make sure to include the filepath to the connector jar in `plugin.path`.
-See information on Kafka Connect in [Kafka Users Guide](http://kafka.apache.org/documentation.html#connect_running).
+See general information on Kafka Connect in [Kafka Users Guide](http://kafka.apache.org/documentation.html#connect_running).

 3. Make a copy of the connector configuration files at [/config](/config)